 10. No observing ego, that is, ability to see, acknowledge, and learn from their mistakes.

-When emotionally mature adults ‘lose their cool’ and express anger inappropriately, soon after, with their “observing ego,” they realise that their outburst was inappropriate.
+When emotionally mature adults ‘lose their cool’ and express anger inappropriately, soon after, with their “observing ego,” they realize that their outburst was inappropriate.
 That is, they can see in hindsight that their behavior was out of line with their value system.
 They can see if their outburst has been, as therapists say, ego dystonic [against their value system].

 Emotionally immature adults are like children who have not yet internalized mature guidelines of respectful behavior toward others, or who have not developed ability to observe their behaviors to judge what’s in line and what’s out of line, see their anger as normal.
 They regard their emotional outbursts as “ego syntonic,” justifying them by blaming the other person: “I only did it because you…”

 If you, or someone you know, functions more like a child than like a grownup, what are your options?

 It’s easy to love children who act like children.
 It’s harder to love someone who acts like a child in the body of a grownup.
 Still, most childlike adults only act childishly when they feel threatened.

 One strategy, if you love someone who displays emotionally immature tendencies, is to focus primarily on the more adult and attractive aspects of the person.
 If you are the childlike one, love your strengths—and pay attention to growing up in your less mature habit areas.

 Another strategy is to cease being surprised when the childish patterns emerge.
 Thinking “I can’t believe that s/he/I did that!” signifies that you have not yet accepted the reality of the child-like behaviors.
-Accepting that the behaviours do occur is a first and vital step toward change.
+Accepting that the behaviors do occur is a first and vital step toward change.